Kirkcudbright: Museums

-Arts

-Kirkcudbright Artists' Town
+Art

 Kirkcudbright has for long been a centre for visual artists and is now known as "the Artists' Town".
 The main routes into the town include brown tourist signs saying "Artists' Town".

 Kirkcudbright is home to an artists' collective which has a shop in the town centre, The PA, Professional Artists Collective.
-Wasps (Workshop & Artists Studio Provision Scotland) occupy two linked townhouses, Canonwalls and Claverhouse, in the High Street.
+Wasps Studios (Workshop & Artists Studio Provision Scotland) occupy two linked townhouses, Canonwalls and Claverhouse, in the High Street.
 It is also a centre in which many artists open their studios during Spring Fling Open Studios.

 The Kirkcudbright Arts & Crafts Trail takes place every summer.
 This four-day event, finishing on the first Monday in August, allows visitors to see artists' studios and visit places that are normally off-limits to visitors.

 Galleries

-Galleries in Kirkcudbright include Kirkcudbright Galleries, in the former Town Hall, in St Mary Street.
-There is also The Harbour Cottage Gallery.
+Galleries in Kirkcudbright include Kirkcudbright Galleries, in the former Town Hall on St Mary Street, and the Harbour Cottage Gallery.

 Cinema and literature

-The 1907 novel Little Esson by S.R.Crockett is a romantic mystery involving the artistic community of Kirkcudbright.
+The 1907 novel Little Esson by S. R. Crockett is a romantic mystery involving the artistic community of Kirkcudbright.
 The title character Archibald Esson is a fictionalised version of William Stewart MacGeorge, Crockett's boyhood friend.

 The later whodunit Five Red Herrings by Dorothy L. Sayers also involves the artistic community of Kirkcudbright.
-In 1975, the book was made into a BBC TV film shot in the town, with Ian Carmichael playing the lead role of Lord Peter Wimsey.
+In 1975, the book was made into a BBC TV drama series shot in the town, with Ian Carmichael playing the lead role of Lord Peter Wimsey.

 The town also provided locations for the cult 1973 horror film The Wicker Man.

 Robert Urquhart starred in a 1980 BBC adaptation of Ibsen's An Enemy of the People, shot on location in Kirkcudbright.